-Apart from that, it’s also worth noting that it offers quite a bit of features that are just perfect for torrenting.
+Apart from that, it’s also worth noting that it offers quite a bit of feature that are just perfect for torrenting.
 For instance, It offers unlimited bandwidth, DNS leak protection, a Kill switch, and a no-logs policy.

 To test out Trust.Zone’s torrenting performance, I connected to a random US server (us-south.trust.zone, United States).
 When I started to download the torrent file, I managed to achieve a downloading speed of around 1.5 MB/s.
 It took me around just a couple of minutes to download a 201 MB file.

 Overall, Trust.Zone’s torrenting performance is pretty good and it also packs in some really nice features.

 The apps situation of Trust.Zone is not the best.
 I say this because it only offers downloadable apps for Windows, iOS, and Android operating systems.
 Although you can use Trust.Zone on other operating systems as well, you’ll have to manually configure it.

 With that being said, even if you download Trust.Zone on Windows, iOS, or Android, you’re still not going to get a polished user interface.
 Their apps are very bland looking and minimalistic in design.

 Though their apps work just fine, they can work on revamping their apps to give them a more modern look and feel.